 What is a Senior Cafe?
 A place to gather and socialize for older folks from Northwood and surrounding towns.
 (We're handicap accessible so don't let that stop you from joining us.)

-The central air is on so it’s a perfect place to cool down while meeting up with friends!
-"We want it to be a good old fashioned social hour".
+The heat is on so it’s a perfect place to keep warm while meeting up with friends!.
 Come share stories, pass time with old friends and meet new ones.
 There is no specific program planned for each week; we might talk about books, make decorations for the library, play Trivial Pursuit, or we might just visit and enjoy each others company.
 Light refreshments will be served.

 Caretakers are welcome to stay with seniors for the café but can also enjoy some time away on their own if appropriate.
 Please call the library at 942-5472 if you would like more information.

 The Afternoon Book Discussion will meet at the Chesley Memorial Library - November 5 at 2 p.m. to discuss "The Piano Shop on the left bank" by Carhart.

 NAMED ONE OF THE BEST BOOKS OF THE YEAR BY

 Walking his two young children to school every morning, Thad Carhart passes an unassuming little storefront in his Paris neighborhood.
 Intrigued by its simple sign—Desforges Pianos—he enters, only to have his way barred by the shop’s imperious owner.
 Unable to stifle his curiosity, he finally lands the proper introduction, and a world previously hidden is brought into view.
 Luc, the atelier’s master, proves an indispensable guide to the history and art of the piano.